-Alternatively, you could get prebiotics in Bulletproof-approved foods like asparagus and radishes — but you’d have to eat a massive amount to get the full benefits.
+You can also get prebiotics in Bulletproof-approved foods like asparagus and radishes — but you will have to eat a massive amount to get the full benefits.
 Plus, if you’re on a ketogenic diet, many veggies rich in prebiotics contain too many carbs and kick you out of ketosis.

 And if you travel much or eat at restaurants, you can forget about getting enough veggies on your plate to feed your good gut bacteria.

 You can also get prebiotics from certain foods rich in resistant starch, which is a form of prebiotic you won’t find in your average plate of cheesy pasta.
-These foods make good carb re-feed options on a cyclical ketogenic diet like the Bulletproof Diet (which is better for your gut than a plain cyclical keto diet).
+These foods make good carb re-feed options on a cyclical ketogenic diet like the Bulletproof Diet.

 Prebiotic powder supplement

 A good diet goes a long way toward making your gut healthier, but eating pounds of veggies comes with its own challenges.
-It’s hard to do when you’re traveling, transitioning to a better-quality diet, eating fewer carbs, or get tired of preparing the same greens over and over.
+It’s hard to do when you’re traveling, transitioning to a better-quality diet, eating fewer carbs, or just getting tired of preparing the same vegetables over and over.

-I discovered that when I traveled, I wasn’t getting enough veggies, and my gut bacteria diversity dropped to only 58 species.
-I began testing a variety of prebiotic powder supplements, and the result was that my gut bacteria count went up to an impressive 196 (measured by Viome.)
-Prebiotic supplements were the missing piece in my gut health regimen.
+When we travel, it’s difficult to get enough veggies, and our gut bacteria diversity can drop.
+We began testing a variety of prebiotic powder supplements, and the result was that our gut bacteria count went up to an impressive 196 (measured by Viome.)
+Prebiotic supplements were the missing piece in our gut health regimens.

-Bulletproof Coffee already contains the right fats that make me feel energized and full, and when I added the right blend of prebiotics to the blender, I was even less hungry.
-I didn’t know that was possible!
-Plus, I can stop begging the waiter for a fourth serving of asparagus.
+Bulletproof Coffee already contains the right fats that make you feel energized and full, and when adding the right blend of prebiotics to the blender, you can feel even less hungry.

-I put together a careful blend of multiple prebiotics over the last 2 years, and now I’m really happy with it.
-The right prebiotic powder supplement can fill in the gaps and power up your immune system without taking extra time out of your day.
+The right prebiotic powder supplement can fill in the gaps and support your immune system without taking extra time out of your day.

 Look for a supplement with a variety of prebiotics that won’t make you bloat (or worse, give you disaster pants), and make sure it has no flavor so you will actually use it.
-I can’t even tell when it’s blended in my Bulletproof Coffee!
+You can’t even tell when it’s blended in Bulletproof Coffee!

 How to use prebiotics to improve gut health